top of page

 Something told me he wasn't telling the truth

 (Live artists are experts at lie detecting.
 We can read microexpressions like nobody's business.
-We might not let on, but we know when you're lying.)
+We might not let on, but we know when people are lying.)

 Anyway, I remembered a trick my late husband